 Background material ….
 Silk organza, heavy canvas, garment patterns, painters’ drop sheets, felt, net, webbing, interfacing …..

 The back could be used to celebrate the maker and the process of making.
-Loose, untidy threads; A scorch mark; Stains and Perspiration marks; Rough plans/ sketches/ notes that document the marking on the front side; A list of dates and times that record the time taken to make?
+Loose, untidy threads; A scorch mark; stains and perspiration marks; rough plans/sketches/notes that document the making on the front side; A list of dates and times that record the time taken to make?

 Should you celebrate the marking, and not just the end result?
 This side need not be aesthetically pleasing.